finos/finos-parent-pom/README.md

 #### Release
 To promote the latest deployment to a release run `mvn nexus-staging:release` More info on [Sonatype.org](http://central.sonatype.org/pages/apache-maven.html)

+### Enforcing rules
+The current rules currently defined are:

+1. Use Maven 3.0 or greater
+2. Define a groupId that starts with `org.symphonyoss` or `org.symphonyoss.`

+The Foundation rules are implemented as Maven Enforcer custom rules and the [source code is available on GitHub](https://github.com/symphonyoss/ssf-enforcer-rules); more rules will be added in the future.

 ### versioneye.com Integration
 [versioneye.com](http://versioneye.com) notifies you about out-dated dependencies, security vulnerabilities and license violations in your Git repositories.